Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Thus, I will break the development down into excruciatingly small chunks.

-1. This phase: develop a basic "model" (see below).
+1. This phase: develop a very basic "model" (see below).

 2. Second: add a basic desktop GUI ("view controllers") for interaction.